danforthcenter/plantcv/docs/transform_color_correction_tutorial.md

 PlantCV is composed of modular functions that can be arranged (or rearranged) and adjusted quickly and easily.
 Pipelines do not need to be linear (and often are not).
 Please see the pipeline examples below for more details.
 A global variable "debug" allows the user to print out the resulting image.
-The debug has two modes, either 'plot' or print.'
-If the global object, plantcv.params.debug is set to
+The debug has three modes: either None, 'plot', or 'print', If the global object, plantcv.params.debug is set to
 'print' then the function prints the image to a file.
-If using a jupyter notebook, you would set debug to 'plot' to have the images plot images to the screen.
+If using a [Jupyter](jupyter.md) notebook, you would set debug to 'plot' to have the images plot images to the screen.
 Debug mode allows users to visualize and optimize steps on individual test images and small test sets before pipelines are deployed over whole data-sets.

-For simple input and output, a helper function called plantcv.transform.correct_color was developed.
-See more information [here](transform_correct_color.md)
+For simple input and output, a helper function [plantcv.transform.correct_color](transform_correct_color.md) was developed.

 **Important Note:** This function has been developed with only 8 bit images in mind.
 Images of other bit depth are not compatible with this function.